-Joseph Hanley was appointed the Acting Deputy Assistant Secretary for U.S. Field Operations at the U.S. Department of Commerce’s International Trade Administration (ITA) in January 2021.
-He oversees approximately 275 trade professionals based in more than 100 U.S. cities, focused on assisting U.S. businesses to export their goods and services to foreign markets and attract foreign direct investment to grow jobs in the United States.
+Joseph Hanley is the Acting Deputy Assistant Secretary for U.S. Field Operations and National Field Director for the International Trade Administration.
+In these roles, he oversees approximately 275 trade professionals based in more than 100 U.S. cities, focused on assisting U.S. businesses to export their goods and services to foreign markets and attract foreign direct investment to grow jobs in the United States.

-Before joining the Commerce Department Joe earned an M.A. in International Affairs with a concentration in International Economic Policy from The George Washington University, and a B.S. in Political Science from the University of Scranton.
-Raised in Scranton, Joe currently resides with his family just outside of Philadelphia in Glenside, PA.
+Before joining the Commerce Department Joe earned a Master of Arts in international affairs with a concentration in international economic policy from The George Washington University, and a Bachelor of Science in political science from the University of Scranton.
+Raised in Scranton, Joe currently resides with his family just outside of Philadelphia in Glenside, Pennsylvania.